Development liable for Community Infrastructure Levy (CIL)

 Check the forms of relief on the government Planning Practice Guidance website to see if you can claim relief.
 You can’t claim relief from CIL for exceptional circumstances in Bristol.

-From 14 November 2016 you can make a claim for Discretionary Charitable Relief from CIL (pdf, 49k) (opens new window) .
+You can also make a claim for Discretionary Charitable Relief from CIL (pdf, 49k) (opens new window)

 A building is in-use if it “contains a part that has been in lawful use for a continuous period of at least six months within the three years ending on the day planning permission first permits the chargeable development”.